ga-wdi-lessons/pseudocode/readme.md

 Q. What do we think?
 ---

 > A. This is not a great example.
 Here we are using "var" in our pseudocode when it should read plain english!
 Also, we should not be using the javascript syntax "===" in our conditional.
-Would anyone know that `num / 2 === 0` indicates an even number?
+Would a non-programmer know that `num / 2 === 0` indicates an even number?

 ***Example 1.2:***
 ```